Never Learned to Read

 - Garion in the Belgariad had his family deliberately keep him illiterate and socially isolated on a distant farm.
 This is because he's The Chosen One, and his coming and the great deeds he must perform were written down as prophecy ages go... and they don't want him reading or hearing about any spoilers.
 When he's already too far into his epic quest to back out then they finally allow one of his traveling companions (the one he's supposed to marry later, so they get lots of quality time together) to tutor him.
 The prequel, Belgarath the Sorcerer, gives another reason: one of his ancestors nearly threw Aloria into civil war after reading the prophecies and getting a swelled head, and they'd rather history not repeat itself.
 Or rather Polgara would rather it not.
 Belgarath thought it was a stupid idea(which it was), especially given unlike the one who messed up Garion did not know his heritage already, so there was no real worry.

 - Also from David Eddings, Sephrenia is deliberately illiterate in the Elenium trilogy.
-This is her own choice, however; she speaks both the Elene and Styric languages fluently, though Styric is her native tongue.
+This is her own choice, however; she speaks both the Elene and Styric languages fluently, though Styric is her native tongue (And she can read Styric).
 She doesn't want to learn to read the Elene language because she doesn't want to accidentally become confused in a situation where she needs to think and speak very quickly in Styric (the language in which one casts magic).

 - The Verger by Somerset Maugham is about a man whose illiteracy bars him from promotions in the local church, so he looks for alternatives and by opening tobacco shops makes a fortune.
 The last line makes the story.
 Go on - read it.